Convergence Analysis of Distributed Optimization: A Dissipativity Framework

 Consider distributed gradient descent from Example~\ref{ex:DGD}, for simplicity with $n=1$.
 Assume that each local cost function $f_i$ is $\mu$-strongly convex and has $K$-Lipschitz gradients.
-Then, by \cite{Yuan_Ling_Yin_2016}, the algorithm converges, if in our notation,
+Then, by \cite{Yuan_Ling_Yin_2016}, the algorithm converges if, in our notation,

-hold.
-However, the convergence of distributed gradient descent with constant step size is only approximate\footnote{Exact convergence can be achieved with diminishing step sizes. } in the sense that estimates $x_i$ converge to points where the cost error is in $\mathcal{O}(\frac{\eta}{1-\sigma})$, where $\sigma$ is the second largest magnitude of eigenvalues of $I-\rho L$ .
+where $d_\textrm{max}$ is the maximum degree of the graph and $\lambda_{\textrm{max}}(L)$ is the largest eigenvalue of $L$.
+However, the convergence of distributed gradient descent with constant step size is only approximate\footnote{Exact convergence can be achieved with diminishing step sizes.} in the sense that estimates $x_i$ converge to points where the cost error is in $\mathcal{O}(\frac{\eta}{1-\sigma})$, where $\sigma$ is the second largest magnitude of eigenvalues of $I-\rho L$.
 Consequently, linear convergence does not hold globally \cite{Yuan_Ling_Yin_2016}.
 Hence, we aim to use Theorem~\ref{prop:general-interconnection-weak}, noting that detectability is immediate in \eqref{eq:dgd-lti}.

 Using the fact that each oracle is $\mu$-strongly monotone and $K$-Lipschitz, we derive incremental sector bounds defined by